gitlabhq/gitlabhq/doc/administration/repository_checks.md

 the project.
 This will clear the 'check failed' state.

-If for some reason the periodical repository check caused a lot of false alarms you can choose to clear ALL repository check states from the admin project index page.
+If for some reason the periodical repository check caused a lot of false alarms you can choose to clear ALL repository check states from the 'Settings' page of the admin panel.

 ---
 [ce-3232]: https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/3232 "Auto git fsck"